XycYuchenXu/Testing-Simultaneous-Diagonalizability/README.md

 These datasets are also available from the package `eigTest`.

 ## Output
 The folder `output` includes the replicates of raw p-values from simulation studies in folder `code`.
-The sub-folder `Plots` includes generated plots from both simulations and applications in `code`.
+The sub-folder `Plots` includes generated plots from both simulations and applications in `code`, with either `tikz` or `png` format.